rekha-88/Versa_Cloud_ERP/README.md

 - Hooks → Setup and teardown
 - LibraryFiles → Utility and DriverFactory

 ## Features Implemented
 - Explicit waits for dynamic elements
 - Screenshot capture on test failure
 - Reusable methods and clean structure
 - End-to-end workflow automation

 ## Screenshot Handling
-Screenshots are captured automatically on test failure
+Screenshots are captured automatically on test failure and stored in:
+./ScreenShots/